MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 When you install from a layout, the content that is installed will default to be acquired from the layout.
 However, if you select a component that isn't in the layout, and the [client has been configured to look at Microsoft hosted servers for updates](/visualstudio/install/automated-installation-with-response-file), then the installer will attempt to acquire Visual Studio packages from the internet too.
 If you want to prevent Visual Studio setup attempting to download any content from the web that is missing in your layout, use the `--noWeb` option.
 If `--noWeb` is used and the layout is missing any content that is selected to be installed, then the setup will fail.

 > [!IMPORTANT]
-> The `--noWeb` option does not stop Visual Studio setup on an internet-connected computer from _checking_ for updates.
-Rather, it prevents the client from downloading the product packages.
-For more information, see the [Control updates to network-based Visual Studio deployments](controlling-updates-to-visual-studio-deployments.md) page.
+> The `--noWeb` option does not stop the Visual Studio installer on an internet-connected client machine from _checking_ for updates if the client has been configured to look at Microsoft hosted servers for updates.
+Rather, `--noWeb` simply prevents the client from downloading the product packages.
+For more information, see the [Update a Visual Studio client that was installed from a network layout](/visualstudio/install/update-a-network-installation-of-visual-studio) page.

 ::: moniker range=">=vs-2019"